Elly-James/code-challenge-week1/README.md

   3. Then first the program deducts NHIF from the gross salary according to the category of the user gross salary e.g from 0-5999 the program deducts 150 and above 99999 the program deducts 1700.
   4. The NHIF deductions are fixed as stipulated in [click here](https://www.aren.co.ke/payroll/taxrates.htm) and the program returns the salary minus the NHIF deductions.
-  5. Next the program calculates the PAYE deductions *pay as you earn*, where the the deductions are based accordint to the employee's category. e,g for a gross salary of upto 24000 the deduction is 10% and above 800000 the deductions are 35%.
-Here it returns the total paye deductions
+  5. Next the program calculates the PAYE deductions *pay as you earn*, where the the deductions are based according to the employee's category.
+  6. If the salary exceeds a bracket's upper limit, it calculates the tax for the excess amount and reduce the salary to the upper limit of the bracket.
+  7. It continues to the next bracket, calculate the tax for that range, and repeat until all applicable brackets are processed. e,g for someone earning 25,000.
+It will calculate 10% of the first bracket and the remaining 1000 it will calculate 25% of it, then prints the output.
-  6. Next the program calculates the NSSF according to the given gross Salary of the employee.
+  1. Next the program calculates the NSSF according to the given gross Salary of the employee.
-  7. Contributions to NSSF are divided into Tier I and Tier II.
+  2. Contributions to NSSF are divided into Tier I and Tier II.
 The employer and employee each contribute 6% of pensionable pay, subject to the following monthly limits.

       * **Tier 1** upto 7000
       * **Tier 2** upto 36000
       *
   Now if an employee earn 7000, it will only fall under the tier 1 and the 6% of it will be deducted to NSSF.
 For a person earning 40,000.
 Both the tiers will be calculated tier 1 7000 and tier 2 for 29,000.
 Since we only want a range of 0-36,000.

-  8. The program finaly gives all deductions and takes the gross salary minus all the deductions and provides the net salary for the user.
+  1. The program finaly gives all deductions and takes the gross salary minus all the deductions and provides the net salary for the user.

 ## Prerequisites